milibopp/obsub/README.rst

 moved on to other alternatives to event handling.
 There is also `observed <https://github.com/DanielSank/observed>`_ by @DanielSank, which was partially inspired by *obsub*, however, has not seen many updates lately.
-@aepsil0n has been writing with functional reactive programming (FRP), but not for Python.
+@milibopp has been writing with functional reactive programming (FRP), but not for Python.

 FRP is a higher-level abstraction than the observer pattern, that essentially